 Azure SLA High Availability and Disaster Recovery inter-region

 Built on Azure architecture, the service has inherent high availability, redundancy, and resiliency capabilities to mitigate database downtime from planned and unplanned outages, without requiring you to configure any additional components.

+Minor Version patching

+Azure Database for PostgreSQL automatically patches servers with minor releases (within maintenance window).

+Major Version patching

+Automatic in-place upgrades for major versions are not supported.
+It could be done using either one of the following:

+- Use pg_dump and pg_restore to move a database to a server created with the new engine version.

+- Use Azure Database Migration service for doing online upgrades.

 Charging model